sardines in saor

 Sardines in Saor

-This is a classic Italian dish that has its origins in Medieval days.
-It's well loved in both Venice and Torino, with some regional variations—and of course, personal touches by the cook.
+This is a classic Italian dish, using fresh sardines, that has its origins in Medieval days.
+It's well loved in both Venice and Torino, with some regional variations—and of course, personal touches by the individual cook.
+It’s quick and easy, once your fish are cleaned and dressed, and it’s perfect when you need an appetizer that can made a day in advance.
+In fact, it’s better that way!

-Sardines in Saor is made by dredging the fish in flour, quickly frying them, layering them with spiced sweet and sour onions—often with raisins and pine nuts, and allowing them to marinate for 24 hours before serving.
+Sardines in Saor is made by dredging the butterflied fish in flour, quickly frying them, layering them with spiced sweet-&-sour onions—often with raisins and pine nuts, and allowing them to marinate for 24 hours before serving.
 It's served cold, usually as an appetizer.

 Once I learned about this dish I was eager to try it.
 But...fresh sardines were nowhere to be found where I live.
 Undaunted, I went for the twist—I replaced the sardines with small rainbow trout and served half a fish to each person at the table.
 It was fabulous.
 I’ve since made it both ways—with sardines and with trout.
-They’re no doubt different, but equally enjoyable.
+There are times when I want to follow a recipe precisely, and I’ll run to three different stores to find everything I need.
+Then there are those other times when I’m missing an ingredient and I just roll with it, using what I have.
+If you look at the picture, you’ll see pistachios.
+The recipe calls for pine nuts, not pistachios.
+But I was out of pine nuts and I had pistachios.
+So there you have it.
+It was good with trout and it was good with pistachios.
+But the fish in the photo are genuine, freshly fried sardines.

 Ingredients: